Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Related Work

 \paragraph{Low-Rank Adaptation in Federated Learning} Recent studies have studied the application of LoRA within federated learning frameworks.
 Notable algorithms, such as FedLoRA \citep{wu2024fedlora, yi2023fedlora}, FFALoRA \citep{sun2024improving}, and Hyperflora \citep{lu2024hyperflora}, employ LoRA adapters to facilitate personalization.
 These methods apply low-rank adaptation to a pre-trained model during the local personalization training phase.
-On the other hand, other works such as \cite{kuo2024federated} and \cite{cho2023heterogeneous} apply LoRA for fine-tuning within federated learning environments.
+On the other hand, other works \citep{zhang2023fedpetuning, kuo2024federated, cho2023heterogeneous} apply LoRA for fine-tuning within federated learning environments.

-These approaches use only one low-rank matrices that restricts the model to lie in low-rank subspace, on the other hand, our work utilizes multiple accumulated layers of low-rank matrices allowing the model to achieve higher rank.
-Specifically, we extends the concept of LoRA by incorporating client-side low-rank updates and server-side accumulation, aiming to address the low-rank limitation of LoRA as well as the challenges posed by communication and client-server rank disparity.
+These approaches use only one low-rank matrix that restricts the model to a low-rank subspace.
+In contrast, we utilize multiple accumulated low-rank matrices allowing the model to achieve higher rank.
+Specifically, we extend the concept of LoRA by incorporating client-side low-rank updates and server-side accumulation to address the low-rank limitation of LoRA as well as the challenges posed by communication and client-server rank disparity.
 We also generalize the low-rank strategy within federated learning for both pre-training and fine-tuning, and for heterogeneous environments.